Refinancing a home loan involves:

 If you’re keen to secure a better interest rate or enjoy more loan features, refinancing your home loan can be the solution.
 Refinancing is also an opportunity to get control of debt or tap into any home equity you’ve built up.

-One of the key reasons home owners choose to refinance their loan is to secure a lower interest rate and reduce their monthly repayments.
+The most popular reason home owners choose to refinance a home loan is to secure a lower interest rate and reduce their monthly repayments.
 However, refinancing can come with some costs, so it's essential to weigh up the savings of refinancing against the expense involved.

 Switch between variable/fixed rates

-If you’d prefer the certainty that repayments will stay the same for a period of time, you may wish to switch to a fixed rate.
-Conversely, you may decide you'd like to take advantage of a lower variable rate as you can accept the risk that rates may rise in future.
+If you'd prefer the certainty of repayments will stay the same for a period of time, you may wish to switch to a fixed rate.
+Refinancing your home loan lets you do this.
+Or, you may decide you'd like to take advantage of a lower variable rate as you can accept the risk that rates may rise in future.